stackblitz/webcontainer-docs/docs/guides/browser-support.md

 StackBlitz requires some of the latest additions to the Web Platform to work correctly when running WebContainers-based projects.
 Most important among them are **[`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)** and **[cross-origin isolation](https://developer.mozilla.org/en-US/docs/Web/API/crossOriginIsolated)**.

 `SharedArrayBuffer`s (SABs) allow simultaneous access to a chunk of memory from multiple different workers.
 This is a powerful feature that was [disabled temporarily](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) in light of potential security issues.
 Cross-origin isolation is the key to enabling SABs: by properly configuring some of the headers and controlling which resources are served to browsers, a site can be considered `crossOriginIsolated` or, in other words, secure enough to use SABs.
-Both features are enabled in Chromium-based browsers (Chrome, Brave, Edge) and Firefox.
+Both features are enabled in Chromium-based browsers (Chrome, Brave, Edge), Safari 16.4 TP, and Firefox.

 However, for cross-origin isolation to work for our use case, you need to be able to embed arbitrary resources: to be able to write and test your web application seamlessly, regardless of which images or scripts you choose to include.
 For this to work, a [new mode](https://github.com/WICG/credentiallessness) of cross-origin isolation that allows this is needed.